 The District leases computer equipment.
-The computer equipment leases, which expire in 2019 and 2021, are classified as capital leases.
+The computer equipment leases are classified as capital leases.
 Furniture and equipment include the following amounts for the equipment leases that have been capitalized:

-2019
+2020

-Furniture and equipment \$ 563,175

-Less - Accumulated amortization (460,788)
+Furniture and equipment Less - Accumulated amortization \$ 301,200 (141,588)

-Total \$ 102,387
+Total \$ 159,612